 - Salt and ground black pepper to taste

-Heat your grill to medium hot.
+- Shuck and clean the corn.
+You don’t have to worry about removing every piece of silk as it will burn on the grill.
+Heat your grill to medium heat.
 Place the corn directly on the grill.
 Grill turning occasionally for about 10 minutes or until charred and cooked through.

-In a large bowl, mix the charred corn, the cooked pasta, green onions, jalapeño, cilantro and cheese.
+- In a large bowl, mix the charred corn, the cooked pasta, green onions, jalapeño, cilantro and cheese.